According to Statista, 65% of employees globally feel engaged in their work.

-To reduce their workload and also boost engagement scores, companies may choose to hire only positive thinking and optimistic employees.
+To reduce their workload and also boost engagement scores, companies may choose to hire only positive and creative thinking and optimistic employees.
 In reality, these people are always motivated, irrespective of the degree of engagement the organization creates.

 On the other hand, they may end up sidelining the more timid and pessimistic personalities.

-That's the dark side of high employee engagement.
+That's the dark side of employee engagement.